 The “light of the world” triumphs over darkness

 In the spring the sun is said to be reborn or resurrected in the sign of Pieces.
 This story was first told in ancient Egypt as Heru and the evil Set battling each other on one level in the ancient “lesser” mysteries.
-Heru as the Son/sun of god was the light and Set was darkness.
+Heru as the Son/sun of god was the light and Set was opposition or darkness.

 The son/Sun “wins” over darkness as now the days will be longer than night.
 “I am the light of the world.”
 Isn’t the sun, the light of the world?